-The student with the highest class rank at the end of the third nine-week grading period of the senior year who meets the eligibility criteria shall be named valedictorian; the eligible student with the second-highest RIC shall be named salutatorian.
-In case of a tie in weighted GPAs after calculation to four decimal places, the District shall recognize all students involved in the tie as sharing the honor and title Honor Graduates.
+For Commencement ceremony purpose only, the student with the highest class rank at the end of the third nine-week grading period of the senior year who meets the eligibility criteria shall be named valedictorian; the eligible student with the second-highest RIC shall be named salutatorian.
+In case of a tie in weighted GPAs after calculation to four decimal places, the district shall recognize all students involved in the tie as sharing the honor and title Honor Graduates.
+The highest ranking student reported to TEA is determined based on the June final rank calculation following graduation.